OjettaYe/Stronk-Chonk/README.md

-# McHacks-WWCNT
+# Strong Chonk

-We Write Code Not Tragedies
+Team: We Write Code Not Tragedies
+Application: The only workout game you'll ever need